Your mortgage fell through on closing day? What to do now

 Do I get earnest money back if my mortgage falls through on closing day?

-You can get your earnest money back if you have a contingency in place, complete with an offer on a home and a purchase contract with the contingencies included.
-You may lose your earnest money if you don't have a contingency in place.
+You can get your earnest money back if you back out of the deal for a reason that’s listed as a contingency in the purchase agreement.
+For example, if you have a home appraisal contingency and the appraisal comes back low, you can walk away from the deal and keep your earnest money.
+You may lose your earnest money if you cancel the deal and don't have a contingency in place.

 How long can you delay closing on a house?

-Can I change a loan on a house last minute?
+Can I change a loan on a house at the last minute?

-Borrowers may want to modify their loan terms before closing, such as securing a better interest rate or adjusting the loan amount.
+Borrowers may want to modify their loan terms before closing to get a better interest rate or different loan amount.
 However, any changes require a reassessment of their financial profile, which can delay the process and add costs like reappraisal fees.

 Related resources